DaloroAT/first_breaks_picking/legacy/README.md

-# <span style="color:red">The repository is under refactoring</span>
-- Specific implementations in this readme will be out of date soon.
-- The previous code has been moved to the `legacy` folder.

 # First break picking
 ​​
 This project is devoted to pick waves that are the first to be detected on a seismogram (first breaks, first arrivals).